Shishir-129/HealthSaathi/Readme.md

 ### 🎉 You're Ready!

-Visit `http://localhost:5173` in your browser to use HealthSathi!
+Visit `http://localhost:5173` in your browser to use HealthSaathi!

 ---